mkavana/docs/_posts/15-pre-pub/2020-06-02-setup-tools.md

 3. When the **Pandoc installer file** has downloaded, go to the location where you saved the installer file, and run the file.

     > **Note**: At the time of writing, Pandoc 2.9 is the latest version.
-Adapt the steps to suit the version of Pandoc you are installing.
+Adapt the steps to suit the version of Pandoc you're installing.
     >

 4. Use the checkbox **I accept the terms in the Licence Agreement** to accept the terms of the Pandoc licence agreement, then select **Install**.